bkw777/pdd.sh/README.md

 * "mkfifo" is used once at startup for _sleep() without /usr/bin/sleep .
 That's it.
 There are no other external commands or dependencies, not even any child forks (no backticks or pipes).

-Currently the basic skeleton is up and working to send requests to and read responses from the drive, and a few commands work.

-The only commands that are implemented yet are:

 Low level "operation mode" commands (functions of the drive firmware, some not used directly by a user but used by other commands)
 * fdc - switch to FDC mode
 * status - report the status of the drive (disk ejected, hardware fault, etc)